PALM: Predicting Actions through Language Models: Abstract

 \section{Abstract}

 Understanding human activity is a crucial yet intricate task in egocentric vision, a field that focuses on capturing visual perspectives from the camera wearer's viewpoint.
-While traditional methods heavily rely on representation learning trained on extensive video data, there exists a significant limitation: obtaining effective video representations proves challenging due to the inherent complexity and variability in human activities.
-Furthermore, exclusive dependence on video-based learning may constrain a model's capability to generalize across long-tail classes and out-of-distribution scenarios.

-In this study, we introduce a novel approach for \emph{long-term action anticipation using language models} (\methodname), adept at addressing the complex challenges of long-term activity understanding without the need for extensive training.
-Our method incorporates an action recognition model to track previous action sequences and a vision-language model to articulate relevant environmental details.
+Traditional methods heavily rely on representation learning that is trained on a large amount of video data.
+However, a major challenge arises from the difficulty of obtaining effective video representation.
+This difficulty stems from the complex and variable nature of human activities, which contrasts with the limited availability of data.
+In this study, we introduce \methodname, an approach that tackles the task of long-term action anticipation, which aims to forecast forthcoming sequences of actions over an extended period.
+Our method \methodname incorporates an action recognition model to track previous action sequences and a vision-language model to articulate relevant environmental details.
 By leveraging the context provided by these past events, we devise a prompting strategy for action anticipation using large language models (LLMs).
-Moreover, we implement Maximal Marginal Relevance for example selection to facilitate in-context learning of the LLMs.
+Moreover, we implement maximal marginal relevance for example selection to facilitate in-context learning of the LLMs.
 Our experimental results demonstrate that \methodname surpasses the state-of-the-art methods in the task of long-term action anticipation on the Ego4D benchmark.
 We further validate \methodname on two additional benchmarks, affirming its capacity for generalization across intricate activities with different sets of taxonomies.
-These are achieved without specific fine-tuning.